-In 2019 RMIT University consumed a total of 182,426,000 litres of potable water in higher education operations, a decrease of 4% from 2018 (190,253,000 litres).
-The total volume of potable water is measured using water supply authority meters installed across all RMIT sites and provided to the University through regular invoicing and a robust water management system (EnVIZI).
+In 2020, RMIT University consumed a total of 136,265 litres of potable water in higher education operations, a decrease of 39% from 2019 (186,824,000 litres).
+The total volume of potable water is measured using water supply authority meters installed across all RMIT sites and provided to the University through regular invoicing and a robust real time water management system (Envizi).

 RMIT has a total of 1,278,000 litres of rainwater and stormwater tanks installed across the campuses providing water for toilet flushing and irrigation purposes.
-Additionally, RMIT has a significant stormwater catchment pond at the Bundoora campus providing an additional 1,350,000 litres of storage.
-RMIT sustainably extracts water from the pond for irrigation purposes throughout the campus, further reducing the requirements for potable water use.
+RMIT only extracts water from a stormwater catchment pond at the Bundoora campus.
+This pond provides 1,350,000 litres of in-situ storage.
+RMIT sustainably extracts water from the catchment pond for irrigation purposes throughout the campus, reducing the requirements for potable water use.
 These initiatives provide RMIT an estimated 12,000,000 litres of water reuse every year.

-The University also applies water conscious planting through the selection of drought tolerant planting in the urban environment.
-The recent New Academic Street project features two new rooftop terraces which have been extensively planted in drought tolerant evergreen plants such as low ferns, bamboos and flowering groundcover.
+The University applies water conscious planting through the selection of drought tolerant planting in the urban environment.
+A recent example is the New Academic Street project which features two new rooftop garden terraces extensively planted in drought tolerant evergreen plants such as low ferns, bamboos and flowering groundcover.
 These require minimal water to maintain, reduce the urban heat island effect and provide relaxing areas for the RMIT community.